chrisguest75/sql_examples/14_postgres/DESIGN.md

 TODO:

-* fix capacity by pool
-* Add an add and delete pool.
-* Have pools active and deactivated
+* A table to track processes that are sets of multiple tasks from different pools.
 * Launch tasks to fill desired capacity
 * Allocate tasks randomly
 * Open transactions for assigning work.
   * Add lauching tasks without locking.
   * Assigning tasks with locking
+* Have pools active and deactivated

 ## ACTIONS